OECD work on tax havens – a progress report

 Since the April 2009 G20 London Summit, almost 300 tax agreements have been signed to meet OECD standards on tax transparency and effective exchange of information.
 All OECD and G20 countries are committed to these standards.

 New legislation in major financial centres such as Hong Kong and Singapore enables them to implement the standards as well.
-Of the more than 40 offshore financial centres identified as tax havens in 2000 all but six now have one or more agreements which meet the standards (see A Progress Report on the Jurisdictions Surveyed by the OECD Global Forum (18 May 2012)).
+Of the more than 40 offshore financial centres identified as tax havens in 2000 all but six now have one or more agreements which meet the standards (see progress report).

 The focus of the Global Forum on Transparency and Exchange of Information is now shifting - from commitments and agreements to achieving an effective implementation of the standards.